satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 GitHub interface allows line-by-line commenting which reflects the structure of code.
-But commenting on an article’s text should follow the loose structure of prose with comments referring to multiple words, phrases, sentences or paragraphs in different parts of the text.
+But commenting on an article’s text should follow the loose structure of prose with comments referring to multiple words, phrases, sentences or paragraphs rather than whole lines.
+These comments should also be able to refer to different parts of an article.
 For example, a reviewer might come across a sentence in the discussion section of an article that contradicts two sentences in different parts of the results section.
-The interface should allow multiple reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across others’ comments on the article.
+The interface should allow reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across others’ comments on the article.
 This system can be used in both a traditional review-and-revise model as well as a collaborative Wikipedia-style revision model that allows collaborative revision of the article.
 Since metrics keep track of both quality and quantity of contributions (discussed later), such an approach encourages revisions to an article that improve its scientific validity instead of a new article.
 A mock-up of such a review system is shown in Figure 2.

 2. Provide reviewers materials and methods to perform comprehensive evaluation.